PD

 The University of Zagreb School of Medicine and PRO MENTE d.o.o, as owners, represent the Danubian Psychiatric Association in publishing of the Journal.

-The Journal, issued quarterly, is financially supported by the Ministry of Science and Education of the Republic of Croatia.
+The Journal, issued quarterly, is financially supported by the Ministry of Science, Education and Youth of the Republic of Croatia.

 ISSN 0353-5053 (print edition), ISSN 1849-0867 (online)